 Our stay at the One&Only le Saint Geran was fantastic so I’m writing several posts about it:

-- General One&Only Le Saint Geran review and room overview
+- One&Only Le Saint Geran review and general overview

 - Beach and pools at One&Only Le Saint Geran